-According to the 2019 ACS 5-Year Estimates2, 24,178 An estimated 6,354 Unincorporated Sonoma County households are considered make very extremely low-incomes, and representing 113% of total unincorporated occupied housing unitshouseholds.
-A four person household is considered an extremely low income household with one adult working full time making an hourly wage less than \$17.46.
-The California Housing Partnership reports that the Unincorporated County had 6,354 ELI households as of 2017.3 This is similar to the percentage of extremely low-income households in the greater Sonoma County including its cities, but lower than the percentage of extremely low-income households in the greater Bay Area.4
+An estimated 6,354 Unincorporated Sonoma County households are considered extremely low-income, representing 11% of total unincorporated households.
+This is similar to the percentage of extremely low-income households in the greater Sonoma County including its cities, but lower than the percentage of extremely low-income households in the greater Bay Area.

-In the Unincorporated County, extremely low-income households are disproportionately American Indian or Alaskan Native, Asian/API, Hispanic or Latino, Multiple Races, or other Races except Black or African American and Wwhite (Figure 4).
+In the Unincorporated County, extremely low-income households are disproportionately American Indian or Alaskan Native, Asian/API, Hispanic or Latino, Multiple Races, or other Races except Black or African American and white (Figure 4).

-Figure 4: Household Income Distribution by Race, Unincorporated Sonoma County https://data.census.gov/cedsci/table?q=S2503&tid=ACSST5Y2020.S2503
+Figure 4: Household Income Distribution by Race, Unincorporated Sonoma County